gargmegham/Portfolio-V1/content/projects/GoogleFormResponsecollector.md

 showInProjects: true
 ---

-- A desktop application made in python, which uses google drive API, and google sheets API to collect form responses.
+- A desktop application made with Python, which uses Google Drive API, and Google Sheets API to collect Google form responses.
-- The user can then connect to a remote PostgreSQL database and map the selected response fields in the desired table to a desired column.
+- The user can then connect to a remote PostgreSQL database and map the selected response fields in the desired table to specific columns.
-- This is a commercial software, currently being used by an IT firm in South Africa.
+- This is currently being used by a firm in South Africa for data analysis, and reporting of marketing campaigns.